colelawrence/decipad/apps/docs/docs/notebooks/telling-stories.md

 # Telling Stories

-Decipad notebooks aren't just for numbers, you can create plain text documents or incorporate data and narratives.
+Decipad notebooks aren't just for numbers, narratives are built on top of words.
 Here are some of the tools you can use to build your story.

-## Notebook Name
+## Notebook Names

 To organize your notebooks and help tell your story, pick a name for you notebook by defining a title.
 At Decipad we like to use emojis.
 Be creative!

-## Writing and styling
+## Writing & Styling

-### Placing Titles
+### Heading & Sub-Headings

 Add headings to you notebook with the '/' command in any paragraph by selecting 'Heading' or 'Sub-heading'.

-In alternative, you can use the markdown notation. '\#' followed by "Your Title" or '\#\#' followed by "Your Sub-Title" to insert them into any paragraph.
+In alternative, you can use the markdown notation. '\#' followed by "Your Heading" or '\#\#' followed by "Your Sub-Heading" to insert them into any paragraph.

 ### Styling Paragraphs